-In architectural design, the automatic door-opener, often used in residential garages as well as
+In architectural design, the automatic door-opener, often used in residential garages as well as supermarkets and department stores, solves an access problem for people with and without disabilities.

 In public spaces, curb cuts, originally designed for people who use wheelchairs, are equally popular with people pulling luggage carts or pushing baby strollers, skateboarders, people with canes, and other pedestrians with and without disabilities.